HarcourtsAcademy/grav-ha-user/pages/08.about/02.team/_team_01_international/international-team.md

     bio: |
       Beginning with Harcourts as a real estate business owner Irene and husband Mike were the number 1 franchise for New Zealand.
 Moving to Australia in 1997 the duo began the global expansion of Harcourts and ultimately purchased the company with partner Paul Wright in 2000.

-      Irene believed a strong focus on growing their people would be their point of difference and has been an integral part of Harcourts Academy for over 25 years introducing successful and diverse programmes in Harcourts training rooms across 10 countries as well as online.
+      Irene believed a strong focus on growing their people would be their point of difference and has been an integral part of Harcourts Academy for over 25 years introducing successful and diverse programs in Harcourts training rooms across 10 countries as well as online.

       As Head of the Academy Irene was the driving force behind becoming a Registered Training Organisation in Australia in 2004 and developing affiliations with industry training providers in New Zealand, South Africa and Indonesia.